MCM 2014: Chair's Summary

 As Ministers shared concerns over the proliferation of protectionist measures, they reaffirmed their standstill and rollback commitments to resist all forms of protectionism and recognised that further efforts by governments around the world are needed to remove barriers both at and behind the border in order to revitalise cross-border trade and investment flows.
 Ministers expressed their willingness to build on the success of the 9th WTO Ministerial Conference in Bali in December 2013 and confirmed their commitment to the early adoption of the Trade Facilitation Agreement and the development of a post-Bali work programme by the end of this year.

-19. Ministers reiterated their strong support for the OECD’s work on Global Value Chains (GVCs) and Trade in Value-Added (TiVA) and emphasised the need for the OECD to continue working with the G20 on GVCs and related topics.
+19. Ministers reiterated their strong support for the OECD’s work on Global Value Chains (GVCs) (GVCs) and Trade in Value-Added (TiVA) and emphasised the need for the OECD to continue working with the G20 on GVCs and related topics.
 Ministers agreed that domestic regulatory reforms as well as policies to liberalise services sectors are vital in order to receive greater benefits from GVCs.
-Ministers highly valued the OECD’s analysis and database in the trade sector, especially its newly introduced Services Trade Restrictiveness Index (STRI), and they encourage further work in this regard.
+Ministers highly valued the OECD’s analysis and database in the trade sector, especially its newly introduced Services trade (STRI), and they encourage further work in this regard.
 The importance of food value chains was also discussed.
 Ministers underscored the contribution which regional trade agreements and plurilateral initiatives – such as the Information Technology Agreement expansion, the Trade in Services Agreement (TiSA) and ongoing environmental goods negotiations – can make towards the strengthening of the multilateral trade system, and urged OECD to continue supporting these efforts.
 Ministers recommended that these analyses could help advance a meaningful international trade agenda.

 20. Ministers underlined the importance of investment-related work in the OECD, including the updating of the Policy Framework on Investment (PFI).
 Ministers called on the OECD to improve our understanding of the economics of cross-border investment, including investment agreements, shedding light on investor-state dispute settlement systems, statistics for identifying FDI flows and analysing the constraints for long-term investment.
 Ministers also supported efforts to promote a level playing field for business, particularly in relation to state-owned enterprises (SOEs), and also urged the promotion of Responsible Business Conduct and the effective implementation of the Guidelines for Multinational Enterprises.
 They also welcomed greater international regulatory co-operation to reduce costs and foster a global level playing field.